 Synthetic diamonds are created in a laboratory, while natural diamonds are found on the earth.
-These diamonds are made from the carbon in a lab setting, while natural diamonds are made from carbon over millions of years on the earth.
-Lab-grown diamonds are usually less expensive than natural diamonds, but they may not be as durable.
+These diamonds are made from carbon in a lab setting, while natural diamonds are made from carbon over millions of years on the earth.
+Lab-grown diamonds are usually less expensive than natural diamonds but may not be as durable.

 Also, the price difference between synthetic and natural diamonds varies depending on the diamond’s quality.
-Synthetic diamonds are typically less expensive than natural diamonds, but they may not be as durable.
+Synthetic diamonds are typically less expensive than natural diamonds but may not be as durable.
 Natural diamonds are more expensive than synthetic diamonds, but they are also more durable.

 - Next, there are a few ways to research the value of your diamond jewelry.
 You can do this by searching online or contacting a reputable local diamond buyer or a gemologist.
 By knowing the market value, you will have a better idea of how much your jewelry is worth and not be easily conned by scammers.